trycourier/courier-react/README.md

 Want to use packages with other frameworks/libraries like _angular_ or _vue_?
 Check out how to do [Embedded Integration](https://www.courier.com/docs/guides/providers/in-app/courier-push/#embedded-integration)

+## 6.0 Release

+We've cleaned up a bunch of stale code that isn't being used anymore.
+We no longer export "Messages" from client-graphql and only support "Inbox" as a datasource.

+Typings have also been fixed for client-graphql and useCourier hooks

+Styled Components is now a peer dependency

 ## 2.0 and 3.0 Releases

 We've recently created both 2.X and 3.X releases related to this monorepository.
 This is because we've migrated to a new simpler, streamlined style for our components and there are breaking changes with _props_ and _api_.
 Below is a short description of each of our versions: